Find out where kids and teens can eat free this summer.

-Reciprocity for Valid License Holders from Other States (Effective May 1, 2012)
+Reciprocity for Valid License Holders from Other States (Effective Immediately)

 Licensure by reciprocity is extended to individuals seeking the issuance of a District of Columbia (DC) teaching credential.
 Individuals may be granted a waiver of DC’s testing requirements and may be issued a full license by meeting each of the following three (3) conditions:

-- Completion of a state-approved teacher education program at an institution or organization located outside of the District of Columbia in the subject area matching the license being sought;
+1. Completion of a state-approved teacher education licensure program completed at an institution of higher education or other approved educator preparation program provider located outside of the District of Columbia in the subject area matching the D.C. license being sought;

-- Possession of a valid out-of-state Level II license (full credential without deficiencies) in the subject area matching the license being sought;
+2. Currently holds a valid out-of-state Level II license (full credential without deficiencies) teaching credential in the subject area matching the D.C. license being sought;

 - Application for Regular II Licensure [PDF]